Homemade Outside Halloween Decorations on a Budget

 I love Halloween.
 Every year, I can’t wait for it to roll around.
 I even splurge on the full-size candy bars—and, no, I won’t tell you where I live.

-But while I’m happy to spend a little extra to make the kids happy when they trick-or-treat my house, I don’t want to spend too much decorating it.
+While I’m happy to spend a little extra to make the kids happy when they trick-or-treat at my house, I don’t want to spend too much decorating it.
 There are plenty of things you can do to decorate your house without going broke.
-Most of them you can do yourself, and if I say that, then you should know they’re all super easy because I’m one of the least crafty people I know!
+Most of them you can do yourself.
+(And, if I'm saying that, then you know they’re all super easy!
+Honestly, I’m one of the least crafty people I know!)

 Before you go out and buy anything you need for making decorations, check for coupons!
 Hobby Lobby and Michael's both tend to offer coupons in their weekly sales circular, but they also generally put them up on the website.
 Take that minute or two to click on the coupon link, and you may be rewarded with up to 40% or 50% for a single item.
 They also tend to start putting out seasonal decorations early, so you may be able to go back for a few weeks and stock up on whatever you need while using a new coupon each week!
 Again, plan ahead!

 My best friend during the holidays is Dollar Tree.
 Everything’s a dollar, unlike some of the dollar stores, and they have an excellent selection most of the time.
 Just about everything that I list below can be purchased there unless otherwise specified.
 It makes it much more affordable to decorate, and for the items that can’t be purchased there, either plan ahead or find those coupons!

 - Window Decorations